KingPungy/IPASS-PCA9685/README.md

 Part of my library is based on their code, but writen so that it works together with hwlib from the github-user Wovo ( https://github.com/wovo/hwlib )

+For the Doxygen documentations, look in the PCA9685/html and click on one of the html files to look at the generated documentation.

 Distributed under the Boost Software License, Version 1.0.
 (See accompanying file LICENSE_1_0.txt in PCA9685 or copy at http://www.boost.org/LICENSE_1_0.txt)